Stephen A. Douglas: Early life and education

 He was born Stephen Arnold Douglass in Brandon, Vermont, on April 23, 1813, to physician Stephen Arnold Douglass and his wife, Sarah Fisk.
 The younger Douglas would drop the second "s" from his name in 1846, the year after the publication of Frederick Douglass's first autobiography; it is unknown if these two events were connected.
 Douglas's paternal ancestors had migrated to New England in the 17th century, and his paternal grandfather, Benajah Douglass, served several terms in the Vermont House of Representatives.
 Douglas's father died when Douglas was just two months old.
-Douglas, his mother, and older sister moved to the farm she and her bachelor brother, Edward Fisk, had inherited from their father.
+Douglas, his mother, and his older sister moved to the farm that his mother and her bachelor brother, Edward Fisk, had inherited from their father.
 Douglas received an elementary education at the local school in Brandon.
 As a teenager, Stephen left the family farm for Middlebury, Vermont, and apprenticed himself to a cabinetmaker named Nahum Parker.
 He began reading political literature and engaging in discussions with his employer and other young men.
 Douglas came to have great admiration for Andrew Jackson.
-He left Middlebury and returned to Brandon after he grew dissatisfied with his employer.
+He left Middlebury and returned to Brandon after he had grown dissatisfied with his employer.
 He began another apprenticeship with another cabinetmaker, Deacon Caleb Knowlton, but also quit this employer after less than a year.

 Douglas moved back in with his mother and decided to enroll as a student at Brandon Academy in order to pursue a professional career.
 Soon, however, his sister married a man from western New York.
-Stephen’s mother later married this man’s father, Gehazi Granger.
+Stephen's mother later married this man's father, Gehazi Granger.
 The whole family then relocated to the Granger estate in New York, Stephen included.
 He was 17 years old at that time, and soon continued his education at nearby Canandaigua Academy.
 He began the study of Latin and Greek and showed particular skill as a debater.
-At this point, he may have already been looking forward to a career as a politician.
+At this point, he already may have been looking forward to a career as a politician.
 At Canandaigua Academy, Douglas frequently gave speeches supporting Andrew Jackson and Jackson's Democratic Party.
-A prominent local attorney, Levi Hubbell, allowed Douglas to study under him and while a student in Hubbell's office, Douglas became friendly with Henry B. Payne, who was studying law at the nearby office of John C. Spencer.
+A prominent local attorney, Levi Hubbell, allowed Douglas to study under him and, while a student in Hubbell's office, Douglas became friendly with Henry B. Payne, who was studying law at the nearby office of John C. Spencer.